JanGniedziejko/NoSQL_Projects/README.md

 # NoSQL_Projects
-collection of NoSQL projects using: Hive, Redis, MongoDB, and Neo4j
+collection of NoSQL projects using: Hive, Redis, MongoDB, and Neo4j.
+Projects were parts of courses at Gdansk University of Technology: Nonrelational Databases, and Advanced Nonrelational Databases

 ## Neo4j
 This project involves the development of a graph database for an e-ticket purchasing platform.
 The goal is to model the business process using Cypher queries (CRUD operations) and competency questions.
+- defining business domain assumptions
-Students are required to define business domain assumptions, create Cypher statements for database construction, and present competency questions both in natural and Cypher DML language.
-The results are shared in a meeting, with a focus on evaluating the graph database structure and queries.
+- create Cypher statements for database constructio
+- present competency questions both in natural and Cypher DML language

 ## Redis
 This project focuses on creating a Redis database for a warehouse management system.
 It demonstrates the use of Redis features like data types, Pub/Sub, and transactions to implement a complex usage scenario.
 Students must propose operations, implement them with Redis commands, and showcase how these features complement each other to solve real-world problems.
 The solution is presented with a live demo of Redis operations.